 It is a theorem that was proved independently and in different ways by Heegner, Stark, and Baker that the above list of 9 fields is the complete list with class number 1.
-More generally, it is possible, using deep work of Gross, Zagier, and Goldfeld involving zeta functions and elliptic curves, to enumerate all quadratic number fields with a given class number (this may however not be practical - see Mark Watkins Ph.D. thesis).
+More generally, it is possible, using deep work of Gross, Zagier, and Goldfeld involving zeta functions and elliptic curves, to enumerate all quadratic number fields with a given class number (Mark Watkins has done very substantial work in this direction).